On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: DAFT Models

-We plot the individual heat maps with the FFT models on sentiment analysis and textual similarity tasks in Figure \ref{fig:heatmap}.
-It is evident from the figure that the performance of the Cornell and Tweet datasets do not match the other four datasets' performance \iia{on the sentiment analysis task}.
+We plot the zero-shot performance of model fine-tuned on one dataset and tested on another for both sentiment analysis and textual similarity tasks in Fig.~\ref{fig:heatmap} (b). \iia{It is important to note from the figure that most of the zero-shot performances are significantly better ($\gg 50\%$) than the performance of a model with untrained header layer ($50\%$ for binary classification)}.
+We also note that the performance of the Cornell and Tweet datasets do not match the other four datasets' performance on the sentiment analysis task.
 Our empirical study suggests that the test data of Cornell is distributionally different from the other datasets, and for all FFT models the performance was poor.
 The Tweet dataset seems to have a different distribution in both its training and testing data (compared to the other 5 datasets).
-Looking at the Tweet row and column, we observe that apart from the diagonal element, all the other accuracies are small, and a high $94\%$ accuracy is attained when the model is trained and tested on Tweet data. \iia{Upon inspecting the row of SST2, another interesting observation can be made, the performance of {\daft}-Cornell beats that of {\daft}-SST2}.
-This is caused by the test dataset of SST2 being more aligned with the training data of Cornell, with further details in Appendix \ref{subsec:sst2_ano}. \iia{Lastly, for textual similarity datasets, the performance of \daft models was not as good as the sentiment analysis, but still show promise.}
+From the Tweet row and column, we observe that apart from the diagonal element, all the other accuracies are small, and a high $94\%$ accuracy is attained when the model is trained and tested on Tweet data.
+Upon inspecting the row of SST2, another interesting observation can be made, the performance of {\daft}-Cornell beats that of {\daft}-SST2.
+This is caused by the test dataset of SST2 being more aligned with the training data of Cornell (further details in Appendix \ref{subsec:sst2_ano}).
+For textual similarity datasets, the performance of \daft models was not as good as the sentiment analysis, but still show promise.
+Lastly, to validate the transferability of the \daft models to a new target domain or task, we looked at the LEEP scores \citep{nguyen2020leep} for all the 6 datasets of the sentiment analysis task (Fig. \ref{fig:heatmap} (a)).
+Interestingly, the heat map with the LEEP scores closely follows the heat map that we generated using the performance of the \daft models (Fig. \ref{fig:heatmap} (b)).
+Thus, the transferability of \daft models (corresponding LEEP scores) to a target domain is proportional to their (inference) performance on that target domain.
+These LEEP scores also tells us that a LEEP scored based ensemble method is possible and needs further investigation.